Your business is growing, and you’re planning an expansion to other states. It’s a good problem to have!

-- Dealing with internal business affairs, like holding meetings in the state.
+- Dealing with internal business affairs, like holding meetings for the LLC’s members or managers in the state.

 - Having a business bank account in the state.

-- Voting in the interested of an entity your LLC has acquired.
+- Voting in the interest of an entity your LLC has acquired.

 - Selling products or services through independent contractors.